 Conclusion

 In this contribution, it is proposed to use SATD as a criterion to refine the motion vector in DMVR process.
-It is reported that using the proposed method 1, -0.2% average coding gain is obtained.
+It is reported that using the proposed method 1, -0.21% average coding gain is obtained with 5% decoding time increase and by using method 3 -0.13% averaged coding gain is achieved with no decoding time increase.
 Thus, it is suggested to consider adoption of SATD based DMVR in VVC standard.